Buy or build – build or buy? When it comes to garden playhouses, choosing between the two is not as easy as it seems.

 We’ll kick things off with building a playhouse.

 How much does it cost to build a playhouse?

 This one’s a bit tricky.
 Some people will say that you can build a playhouse for around $350 (about £250).
 And that’s for a small, single-storey playhouse for young (i.e. small) children.

-Other people will say that building a wooden play house will only cost £150.
+Other people will say that building a wooden playhouse will only cost £150.
 That’s if you already work on a building site where you’re able to salvage materials.
-The point is, there’s no one answer.
+The point is, there’s not a tell-all answer.

 What works for you will depend on things like:

 - The amount of materials required.

 - Proposed size of the playhouse.